gauravjha13/Web-Deveopment-bootcamp/README.md

 # SHAPEAI WEB DEV BOOTCAMP
 Create a simple website using HTML,CSS.
+(The Rock profile)

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI </b>.
 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.